DrGJGuerrero/ds210-syllabus/README.md

 - Make up all classwork from all absences

 Your final grade will be based on:
-- Check-in assessments 10%
+- Check-in Assessments 10%
-- Sound Bytes 10%
+- Discussion Sound Bytes 10%
-- Homework/classwork 25%
+- Homework/Classwork 25%
 - Project 15%
 - Midterm Exam 15%
 - Mock Job Interviews 25%